JaihsonK/DGL/documentation/TUTORIAL.md

 >
 > . . .

 The `stdio.h` header file is optional.
-Error messages are typically outputted through the terminal, not the window.
+Error messages are typically outputted through the terminal, not the graphical window.
 Include `stdio.h` if you will report errors and warnings to the user.

 The function `start` initiates DGL, starts the renderer, and outputs a small message to terminal.

-When DGL starts the renderer in initially in a paused state.
+DGL starts the renderer initially in a paused state.
 The line

 ``` c
 screen_dat.pause_render = false;